 Have you ever wondered what’s going on behind-the-scenes of something?

-The making of a video, or a photo session, or even the production of a product could be a great idea for a behind-the-scenes post.
+The video editing process, or a photo session, or even the production of a product could be a great idea for a behind-the-scenes post.
 People enjoy seeing and knowing what’s going on behind the curtains and it also helps them be a part of the process, even if it’s not happening right in front of them.

 4. Start Facebook live sessions